‘Maxim’ Model Elizabeth Turner Shows Off Curves In A Very Sexy Sports Bra On Instagram

 In the second picture, Liz leaned against a wall and struck a side pose, whereas in the third one – which was an up-close image – she folded her arms over her chest and looked straight into the camera to pull off a very sultry look.
 All three images were big hits with her adoring audience.

 Per the geotag, the picture was captured in Santa Monica, California, and within a day of having been posted, it racked up more than 38,000 likes and 357 comments.
-Commenting on Elizabeth’s chic and sporty attire, one fan wrote that her clothes describe her personality which, in case of this particularly picture, is very bright.
+Commenting on Elizabeth’s chic and sporty attire, one fan wrote that her clothes describe her personality which, in case of this particularl picture, is very bright.

 Another fan said that he has been following Liz for quite a while on the photo-sharing website, and he has noticed that her pictures are getting better and better with the passage of time.